Never Miss a New Post.

 Girl’s lacrosse has come a long way in the six years since my daughters began playing lacrosse.
 From having absolutely no idea what the sport of lacrosse even was when they first began on a Rec team, to committing to play Women’s lacrosse at a Top 10 Division 1 college, the twins journey in this fabulous sport is perfect reflection of how girl’s lacrosse has grown in Florida.

-During the twins’ freshman year, the recruiting began.
-They visited 4 schools in the 1st semester and 4 schools in the spring.
+Our time with Coach Emily was brief as she moved after being offered a coaching position at ECU.
+Early recruiting was still a thing during the twins’ freshman year, and the recruiting journey began.
+They visited 4 schools in the Fall semester and 4 schools in the spring.
 It was quite a whirlwind that none of us were quite prepared for.
 Through that process, we developed some wonderful relationships with college coaches.
-One coach, Crysti Foote, who had recruited the girls and was no longer coaching in college was integral in walking the girls through the recruiting process which lasted over 2 years due to the recruiting rules changing in the midst of the journey.
+One coach, Crysti Foote, who had recruited the girls and was no longer coaching in college was an integral part in walking the girls through the recruiting process which lasted over 2 years due to the recruiting rules changing in the middle of the journey.

-By the time September 1 of the girls’ Junior year rolled round, they were still a little clueless about what they wanted, but way more prepared for the phone calls, visits... and thankfully both girls fell in love with the same school--the University of Denver.
+By the time September 1st of the girls’ Junior year rolled round, they were still not sure about what they wanted in a college, but having spent their entire freshman year going through the recruiting process, this second wave of recruiting was something that they were way more prepared for than the first time they experienced it.
+After many phone calls and official visits... both girls fell in love with the same school--the University of Denver.
 They are so excited to be Pioneers and play for Coach Liza Kelly!

-Watching my girls set goals, grow in their game and achieve a dream truly reflects the level of lacrosse in Florida that started in infancy and has produced players like Olivia Ferrucci, Erin Bakes, Molly Garrett, Bailey Mathis and the girls’ good friend, Caitlyn Wurzburger.
+Watching my girls set goals, grow in their game and achieve their dream is a good reflection of the level of lacrosse in Florida that started in infancy and has produced players like Olivia Ferrucci, Erin Bakes, Molly Garrett, Bailey Mathis and the girls’ good friend, Caitlyn Wurzburger.
 It’s so encouraging to see little girls playing lacrosse and the talent level of the 10-year-olds in Florida.
 Florida is no longer a non-traditional state, but is a state that will continue to roll out amazing players.
-The FLlaxgirlnews is dedicated to sharing the growth of the game and the incredible girl’s lacrosse players from the Sunshine state!
+The FLlaxgirlnews webpage and Twitter is dedicated to sharing the growth of the game and the incredible girl’s lacrosse players from aroung the Sunshine state!